mikeiioo/IRobotics3-Labs/README.md

 # Robotics Labs
 This is our Robotics lab for Dr.Borela's CS1301 class.
 In this lab we were given many different tasks to complete using the IRobot provided.
-In the final lab we created a <br> food delivery service using the robot, and our robot was able to traverse through a maze.
+In the final lab we created a food delivery service using the robot, and our robot was able to traverse through a maze.